-- Is a program designed for students who are interested in learning the art and craft of organ building.
+- Is a program designed for participants who are interested in learning the art and craft of organ building.

-- Is for students aged 16-23, who are not required to have studied the organ.
-Students may possess or be seeking expertise in woodworking, electrical skills and construction.
+- Is for participants aged 16-23, who are not required to have studied the organ.
+Participants may possess or be seeking expertise in woodworking, electrical skills and construction.
 Anticipated or current collegiate study may be in the areas of liberal arts with emphasis in science and engineering.

 - Will include a 4-5 day course in the history, design, construction and maintenance of the pipe organ.
 Classes will include study of the work of various builders, pipe building and voicing, tonal design and visits to builders’ shops.
 Opportunities to play and explore a variety of instruments and attend pipe organ concerts are also offered.

-2013 POE-T student Susanna Payne-Passmore was the lucky winner of a Portative organ, designed by Bruce Shull, organbuilder at the Fritts Shop, and collectively built from pre-cut parts by the POE-T students.
+2013 POE-Tech participant Susanna Payne-Passmore was the lucky winner of a Portative organ, designed by Bruce Shull, organbuilder at the Fritts Shop, and collectively built from pre-cut parts by the POE-Tech participants.